 Global Partnerships for Sustainability (GPS) develops long-term partnerships between Middlebury’s C.V.
 Starr Schools Abroad and in-country organizations working on sustainability-related issues.
 GPS creates opportunities for successive cohorts of students to advance the work of partner organizations and their sustainability agendas.

 Through involvement in GPS, students gain significantly greater understanding and proficiency in the language and culture and contribute to a more sustainable future for their host country.
 The GPS is a collaborative effort between Middlebury C.V.
-Starr Schools Abroad, Environmental Affairs, and the Office of Sustainability Integration.
+Starr Schools Abroad and the Office of Sustainability and Environmental Affairs.

 Existing and Developing Projects

-GPS programs are in progress at Middlebury Schools Abroad in France; Japan; Chile; Hangzhou, China; Irkutsk, Russia; and Montevideo, Uruguay.
+GPS programs are in progress at Middlebury Schools Abroad in Chamonix, France; Heqing, China; Tierra del Fuego, Chile; and Chizu, Japan.

 We are excited about a new Global Partnerships for Sustainability program in France launched in Spring ‘22.
 Environmental Affairs and the Middlebury School in France partnered with the CREA Mont Blanc research center in Chamonix to offer a pilot program for students from the Poitiers site.

 Over five-days in late April, four students immersed themselves in the challenges emerging from climate change in this vast alpine region.
 They field tested new citizen science tools CREA is developing to help assess and address these challenges.
 They were joined by alum Warren Galloway ’21 who was teaching at an elementary school in France.
 Warren had done an ealier GPS internship with Anna Saviano ‘23 through our Sustainability Solutions Lab while at Midd to produce a story map about a CREA research paper.
 David Paoli, director of the School in France, and our dean of sustainability and environmental affairs Jack Byrne also participated.